 - Is the pain between the shoulder blades?
 Under the breast bone?
 Does the pain change location?
 Is it on one side only?

-- Does it come on suddenly?
+- Does it begin suddenly?
 Does the pain occur at the same time each day?

 - Does the pain get better or worse when you move?

 - Can you make the pain happen by pressing on a part of your chest?

 - Is the pain getting worse?
 How long does the pain last?

 - Does the pain go from your chest into your shoulder, arm, neck, jaw, or back?